-The trim tabs are two flat plates, hinged below the water line on the transom at the rear and are raised and lowered hydraulically by using the rocker switches located at the helm (see Fig. 2.8.1).
+The trim tabs are two flat plates, hinged below the water line on the transom at the rear and are raised and lowered hydraulically by using the switches located on the starboard switch panel at the helm (see Fig. 2.5.2).